xpander54/cursos-gv-wp/wp-content/plugins/featured-image/readme.txt

 = Step 2 =

 * Use this shortcode '[featured-img]' on your page/post content.
+* Use this shortcode '[featured-img-caption]' on your page/post content for caption
 * Use this Code on your template inside loop: <?php if ( function_exists('get_featured_img') ) get_featured_img(); ?>

 == ChangeLog ==
+= Version 2.0 =

+* Added Featured Image Caption
+* Added Alt Text for images
+* Fixed Bugs

 = Version 1.0 =

 * First release.